freqtrade/freqtrade/docs/edge.md

 ## How does it work?

+Edge combines dynamic stoploss, dynamic positions, and whitelist generation into one isolated module which is then applied to the trading strategy.
 If enabled in config, Edge will go through historical data with a range of stoplosses in order to find buy and sell/stoploss signals.
 It then calculates win rate and expectancy over *N* trades for each stoploss.
 Here is an example:

 | Pair   |      Stoploss      |  Win Rate | Risk Reward Ratio | Expectancy |
 |----------|:-------------:|-------------:|------------------:|-----------:|